-JMeter was originally developed for API load testing, but can now handle performance testing as well.
+JMeter was initially developed for API load testing but can now handle performance testing as well.
 JMeter works with a variety of protocols, including REST and SOAP.
 However, this tool isn’t for beginners — it requires a skilled Java developer to integrate into your testing environment.

 Rest Assured is another free and open-source testing resource for developers.
 It’s a Java library that streamlines HTTP requests to REST APIs.

 If you want to implement a DIY approach to an HTTP client, you can construct custom requests in the Java language with REST Assured’s syntax, saving you time spent programming lengthy instructions from the ground up.

 This tool won't get you far without knowledge of constructing API calls or the Java programming language.
 However, consider this one if you want to sidestep a more commercial option.